 years.
 However, we have a special rule for CDRs.
-We do not count work a person is doing or has done during a current period of entitlement based on disability as PRW when an ALJ determines whether the individual's disability has ended and must determine:
+We do not count work a person is doing or has done during a current period of entitlement based on disability as PRW or past work experience when an ALJ determines whether the individual's disability has ended and must determine: